tianye8001/solid_gemc/subsystem/ec/layout/readme.txt

 idx direction: 1-46 coll. in maximum row

 keyword status is 1 for module existing or 0 for not, this is to ensure PVDIS and SIDIS have same module id

+One hidden information in ANL layout is the angle of hexgon module.
+It has two side parellel to y-axis, no side parellel to x-axis

 = log ==========